vanzonr/rarray/README.md

 benchmark4Dfrtrn.f90   fortran benchmark code for 4d arrays for
                        comparison

-elasped.h              Header file used by the benchmarks to measure
+elapsed.h              Header file used by the benchmarks to measure
                        elapsed time

 optbarrier.cc          Contains dummy function whose call acts as a